-Quality assurance software allows shop floor employees to access current documentation digitally from whether they are.
+Quality assurance software allows shop floor employees to access current documentation digitally from wherever they are.

 Every employee in whatever department can access production records, revisions, checklists, and assembly drawings.
 Successful use of the software has enabled lean manufacturing with optimal productivity and minimal waste.

-Here are a few examples of the quality management apps working on smartphones:
+Here are a few examples of quality management solutions working on smartphones:

-Solutions like Alpha TransForm enable shop floor workers to build solutions that resolve daily issues and eliminate laborious paperwork.
+Solutions from Alpha Software enable shop floor workers to use solutions that resolve daily issues and eliminate laborious paperwork.
 Ultimately, this creates improved efficiency and better ROI at a reduced cost.